 Collapse

-If a dog collapses or loses consciousness, this is a sign of severe heat stroke and should be treated as an emergency.
+If a dog collapses or loses consciousness, it is a sign of severe heat stroke and should be treated as an emergency.
 Your dog is in critical condition at this stage, so vet care should be administered.

 How To Treat Heat Stroke in Dogs